All Episodes

 Very clever.

-Habsification says, I think I found a way to gamify to increase the indigenous population birth rates.
+Habsifigation says, I think I found a way to gamify to increase the indigenous population birth rates.

-Not sure what the conference is.
+Not sure what the second one is.

-Okay, I'll read the top one.
+Okay, I'll read the top one there.

-Only open to 3.5 million women.
+Only open to 3.5 billion women.

-Lower taxes, each child born with lower taxes if you have 12 kids.
+Must be married, lower taxes each child born with lower taxes if you have 12 kids.

 Now the two work together to make sense.

-I want to be very selective about which 3.5 million, please.
+I want to be very selective about which 3.5 million please.

 You get points for that.

-Trying to film yourself in front of you.
+Trying to film yourself in front of.

 Unless, of course, you delay me.